Quotient branching law for $p$-adic $(\mathrm{GL}_{n+1}, \mathrm{GL}_n)$ I: generalized Gan-Gross-Prasad relevant pairs

 for some cuspidal representation $\sigma$ of $G_2$.
-Switching the dual can sometimes combine with left-right filtration above, see for example the proof of Theorem \ref{thm sufficiency} and Proposition \ref{prop refinement conjecture}. \item {\bf Multiplicity one theorems for irreducible and standard representations.} The multiplicity one theorem for irreducible and standard representations \cite{AGRS10, Ch21+} provides an uniqueness and thus one can combine with constructing branching laws (e.g. Rankin-Selberg integral method above) to identify the required maps.
+Switching the dual combined with left-right filtration above is useful in the proofs, see for example the proof of Theorem \ref{thm sufficiency} and Proposition \ref{prop refinement conjecture}. \item {\bf Multiplicity-one theorems for irreducible and standard representations.} The multiplicity-one theorem for irreducible and standard representations \cite{AGRS10, Ch21+} provides a uniqueness result and thus one can combine with constructing branching laws (e.g. Rankin-Selberg integral method above) to identify the required maps.
 For example, this is used in Lemma \ref{lem construct branching from deformation}.